GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/3-primitive-types.md

 ## Exercise - Define Any and Unknown types

-If you unsure of what a variable type will be, you can use the `any` or `unknown` types.
+If you are unsure of what a variable type will be, you can use the `any` or `unknown` types.

 ### Any type

 The `any` type is the one type that can represent any JavaScript value with no constraints.
-This can be useful when you're expecting a value from a third-party library or user inputs where the value is dynamic because the any type will allow you to reassign different types of values.
-And, as mentioned earlier, using the any type allows you to gradually migrate your JavaScript code to use static types in TypeScript.
+This can be useful when you're expecting a value from a third-party library or user inputs where the value is dynamic because the `any` type will allow you to reassign different types of values.
+And, as mentioned earlier, using the `any` type allows you to gradually migrate your JavaScript code to use static types in TypeScript.

 Let's open the [Playground](https://www.typescriptlang.org/play) and define a variable as `any`.